alearjun/nyc_surf_bot/README.md

 There are a variety of options you can choose to deploy the code.
 I used a Lambda serverless set up with API Gateway.
 To deploy to Lambda, you'll want to install requests and associated libraries into the directory you're currently in by running ` pip3 install requests -t .`.
 Once you've done this, you can zip the directory by running `zip -r9 lambda-deployment-package.zip .`.

 In Lambda, create a new function and upload your code.
+Make sure to add your Telegram Bot Token and Stormglass API key as environment variables to the Lambda function.
 Set the trigger to API Gateway and great a new API.

 ### 5. Set up Telegram Bot Webhook